Glossary – Explanation of Language

 Describes people whose brains work differently than what society considers “typical.”
 This includes people with autism, ADHD, dyslexia, dyspraxia, and more.

-An organisation that doesn’t exist to make money for owners or shareholders.
+An organisation that doesn’t exist to make money for owners or stakeholders.
 Instead, it puts all its resources back into its mission and community.

 NSAC (National Sexual Assault Clinic Network)